 In the event you need to delete a version of a file, here are the options you have available.

-Delete a local version by clicking the bottom right delete button on an expanded version card.
+Trash a local version by clicking the bottom right delete button on an expanded version card.
+The version will move to the Trashed Versions area.

 Using the desktop app: Same as local in action, but you need to perform a push after.
 The deletion action is initially carried out locally and only applied to the cloud after you push.